DieselMeister/Azure.Functions.SimpleAuthProvider/README.md

 # A very simple Authentication Provider for deploying on Azure Functions

-**Attention: The implementation has some flaws, which I address.
+**Attention: The implementation maybe has some flaws in compaison with for example a full blown OAUTH implementation, which I address.
 It is a pre alpha version ,if you will.
 I am happy, if you have some "Issues", Ideas or critics or some nice words.**

 Motivation: Sometimes I need for a very simple web application, which is basically made up with only an Azure Storage Static Page and an Azure Function as Backend, a simple authentication mechanism.
 Backic Auth on the azure storage static website is currently not possible.